H O M E

 We were surprised to see so many cousins we've never met before at the funeral in Cork city, where Dan lived.
 I remember playing with the 1st cousins, three sons and a daughter of my mother's brother John, when we were children.
 We lived in the country, on the family farm, so we didn't see them a lot, but I remembered them clearly.
 They all have children and grandchildren now.
 One has 6 children and three grandchildren, the others each have two or three children, and there are many beautiful babies.
 We went to two of their homes for meals and 'crowds' of people showed up.

-On one evening, four of 1st cousin Jerry's 'children' took us out on the town, and introduced us to interesting new drinks, and we had a great night of the 'craic' - they ranged in age from 38 to 16.
+On one evening, four of 1st cousin Jerry's 'children' took us out on the town, and introduced us to 'interesting' new drinks, and we had a great night of the 'craic' - they ranged in age from 38 to 16.
 We were able to joke and laugh a lot, which was a great relief from the convulsions of grief and the intensity of intertwining sorrow and love for our beloved brother Daniel.
 Dan had a great sense of humour - a very lively "caustic and perceptive" sense of humour, as one of his friends succinctly put it.

-After clearing out Dan's flat, and sorting through his treasures, we took his ashes to West Cork, to the Bantry area where we grew up.
-We gave a lift to a close friend of mine, Journalist Paul O'Donoghue, who was visiting Cork city when we arrived there.
-We drove west with him and we stayed in his very comfortable house in Bantry.
 Our oldest friend, Sophia, who played with us and baby-sat for us, still lives near Kealkil, at Lisheens, next door to our old family farm, and she has kept in contact with us across the years.
 My mother is a second mother to her.
 We stopped at her house for tea and lunch, before heading down the road to the old cemetery where many generations of my mother's family are buried.
 We sprinkled some of Dan's ashes there and I gave a little speech.
 This is at the foot of the farm we grew up on, which is clearly visible as you turn south from the cemetery and look up the hill.
-(When my father married my mother, he bought the farm from my uncle, who inherited it, because their mother and aunt still lived there and my uncle felt that my mother was better able to care for them, and he didn't want to farm.
-Our beloved gentle uncle Dennis RIP became a landscape gardener.)

 Right across the field from the grave yard is an ancient holy well, called Lady's Well, now dedicated to Mary.
 The shrine is a grotto of various sized statues of Mary, put there by locals over the generations.
 At the base of the grotto is the ancient well with healing waters.
 There is a kneeling rail surrounding it.
 Every year on the weekend of 15 Aug. (the Feast of the Assumption of Mary) people come from far and wide to pilgrimage on 24 hr vigils there.
 We sprinkled some ashes in the stream that rushes past the shrine.
-Paul filmed and photographed all of these little rituals for us.
-He was a wonderful support to us, because all of this was very emotionally charged.

 That night Paul took us out 'on the town' - Bantry is a very picturesque harbour town.
 (Co.
 Cork has strict limitations on buildings.
 You won't see a tall building anywhere, even in Cork city itself.)